 The change in the intracellular calcium in turn causes the production of histamine and other chemical mediators known as leukotrienes.
 It is the release of these chemicals into the bloodstream that causes allergy symptoms; sneezing, itching, cramps, diarrhea, bronchoconstriction, edema and anaphylactic shock.

 No matter which kind of allergy you have: to food, pollen, dust, mold, animals, etc, the allergy mechanism is the same.
 The above explanation is only a simple rendition of the intricate biochemical nature of the allergy mechanism.
 It is within these biochemical reactions that we can mediate the allergy mechanism with remedies or drugs.

 More often than not, allergy symptoms are not so cut and dry.
-Alfred Vogel's statement in the introduction paints an accurate portrait of how you feel when you have an allergy.
-In general,
+In general, you feel as though you have been poisoned:

 tired, hazy, sometimes dizzy and drained of energy.